mat-kubiak/Hybrid-CGIQA/README.md

 Afterwards, images from CGIQA-6K should be placed in the `data/images/` directory.
 In case of using another dataset of choice, the file `data/mos.csv` should also be replaced by one containing MOS scores of the new dataset.

 > Unfortunately we cannot include those images here, as the whole dataset is 2.5GB in size.
-Please refer for it here: [text](https://github.com/zzc-1998/CGIQA6K).
+Please refer for it [here](https://github.com/zzc-1998/CGIQA6K).

 After providing all required data, run these scripts: